Nosjazz/milestone_3/README.md

 [View the live project here.](https://data-3.herokuapp.com/home)

-This website has been created in order to complete the 2nd milestone project of the code institute fullstack diploma.
-This is a todo list with simple feature for day-to-day activities, excluding longer term goals such as weekly, monthly, etc with local storage to ensure tracking along the day.
+This website has been created in order to complete the 3rd milestone project of the code institute fullstack diploma.
+This is a prelaunch website with a landing page centralizing the information, a About page giving more information about the project, a reviews page to centralize all reviews written, a contact us page, and a login/logout function.
+HTML, CSS, JS, Python and MongoDB as well as Flask and Jquery were used.

 ## User Experience (UX)